elc277/LLM/README.md

 ├── BigramLM.py # A simple bigram language model for comparison

+├── test.py # Code to check if the computer has cuda installed and working

-├── output.txt # Generated text after model inference
+└── output.txt # Generated text after model inference

-├── loss_plot.png # Loss curve (train vs val)

-├── perplexity_comparison.png

-├── ngram_repetition.png

-├── sentiment_histogram.png

-├── sentiment_trend.png

-└── entity_frequency.png

 ## Model Overview